DouglasUrner/Toolchain/Writing/README-Atom-Markdown-Tools.md

 * [language-gfm][] - disabled automatically by [language-markdown][] which includes support for GFM.
 * [markdown-preview][]
+  - There is a PR (#516) to automatically open and close preview panes - I don't think it is exactly what I want (maintain one preview pane that shows the currently focused Markdown document), but it sounds close.
+Install patch and test.

 These are the core Markdown support packages: